-The MDC's Water Quality Report, provides a summary of water quality for 2016 and includes information on how the MDC collects, treats and delivers quality drinking water.
-In 2016, the MDC's water supply once again met all state and federal standards for water quality.
+The MDC's Water Quality Report, provides a summary of water quality for 2017 and includes information on how the MDC collects, treats and delivers quality drinking water.
+In 2017, the MDC's water supply once again met all state and federal standards for water quality.
 The MDC remains committed to providing our customers with the highest quality water.

-In 2016, the MDC's state-licensed Water Quality Laboratory, located at Reservoir No. 6 in Bloomfield, conducted more than 145,000 physical, chemical and bacteriological tests.
+In 2017, the MDC's state-licensed Water Quality Laboratory, located at Reservoir No. 6 in Bloomfield, conducted more than 145,000 physical, chemical and bacteriological tests.
 These tests determine the levels, if any, of over 130 potential water contaminants at the MDC's reservoirs, treatment plants and the 46 state approved sampling sites throughout the MDC service area.
 These tests and others conducted at various certified consulting laboratories confirmed that the potable water supplied by the MDC met all State of Connecticut Public Health Code and Federal Environmental Protection Agency standards for water quality.

-Last year, the MDC distributed an average of 49.9 million gallons of water per day to a population of approximately 400,000.
-In order to continue to deliver the highest quality water, there were significant improvements made to the MDC's drinking water system, including the installation of over 4 miles of new waters mains to the distribution system as well as infrastructure improvements to the Nepaug Reservoir.
+Last year, the MDC distributed an average of 47.7 million gallons of water per day to a population of approximately 400,000.
+In order to continue to deliver the highest quality water, there were significant improvements made to the MDC's drinking water system, including the installation of over 3 miles of new and replacement water mains to the distribution system.